pavinduLakshan/docs-is/en/includes/deploy/configure/clock-tolerance.md

-# Configure clock tolerance for My Account and Console
+# Configure clock tolerance for My Account and Cons

-The `clockTolerance` parameter can be configured for both the Console and the My Account portal to manage slight clock mismatches between {{product_name}} and clients.
-This setting helps avoid issues in scenarios where the system’s time is not perfectly aligned.

-To configure clock tolerance, add the following configurations to the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.

 - For the **Console**,

     ```yaml